eiswe/laravel-custom/laravel/documentation/validation.md

 As mentioned above, you may even specify and receive a list of parameters in your custom rule:

-	// When building your rules array...
+	// When building your rules array…

 	$rules = array(
 	    'username' => 'required|awesome:yes',
 	);

-	// In your custom rule...
+	// In your custom rule…

 	Validator::register('awesome', function($attribute, $value, $parameters)
 	{
 	    return $value == $parameters[0];
-	}
+	});

 In this case, the parameters argument of your validation rule would receive an array containing one element: "yes".